-It’s valuable when it’s used in the right way.
+It’s valuable when used in the right way.

 It’s also important to be fair, too.
 Our eyes are right more often than not.
-It’s not right or accurate to focus excessively on any sense’s shortcomings and failures.
+It’s not proper or accurate to focus excessively on any sense’s shortcomings and failures.

-While there is that one picture of where the woman in the picture is either old or young depending on how you look at her, that’s not the common experience with vision.
-People will agree on what they’re seeing the majority of the time.
+While there is that one picture of where the woman in the picture is either old or young, depending on how you look at her, that’s not the usual experience with vision.
+People will agree on what they see the majority of the time.

-If any sense is used in the wrong way, it can have a variety of negative outcomes ranging from inefficiency to death.
+If any sense is used in the wrong way, it can have a variety of adverse outcomes ranging from inefficiency to death.